tomwechsler/KVM-Virtualization-with-Rocky-Linux/A04/03_Installing_virt-manager.md

 `#group = "root"` replace root with the groupname libvirt and remove the comment

-> Save and exit the file.
+> Save and exit the file

-14. Restart the libvirtd service:

-`systemctl restart libvirtd`

 #### Validate the installation